sunmils/wrapper-plugin-docs/newParagraph.markdown

 ## Overview

-What you get with the newParagraph-function is a normal display-group with text objects inside.
+What you get with the newParagraph function is a corona display-group with text objects inside.

 Use "\n" within your text to force line breaks.